 Grade: 1

 When starting from Roy’s Hill Reserve, park at the upper carpark to go past a trails map board.
 Carefully cross the main road and you’re on limesand trail.
-Either turn left and head to Unison Vineyard and down Mere Road to Stonecroft Wines - or save these till last. .
-Or head towards the hills, to the magnificent settling of Trinity Hill Winery.
+Either turn left and head to Unison Vineyard or head towards the hills, to the magnificent settling of Trinity Hill Winery.
 Further down the road, after crossing Ngatarawa Road you’ll find Ash Ridge Wines with delightful platters.

 Head back and down Ngatarawa Road to call into Oak Estate for a tasting and platter.
 They are just past the Oak tree and offer a great place to stop for a wine tasting and to enjoy their picnic provisions.
-Carry on to down Ngatarawa Road to Bridge Pa Aerodrome.
-Follow the trail left to Fairways Café and Bar, an upstairs retreat in surrounds of Hastings Golf Course or turn right and follow trail past Bridge Pa village, cross again at the school and follow trail to the end before returning.
+Carry on along Ngatarawa Road to Radburnd Cellars, Kate and her team are now located at the historic Ngatarawa Winery, you will find handcrafted boutique wines, made with meticulous attention to detail.
+Make sure to give them a call to arrange your tasting by appointment.
+Continuing along the path towards the Bridge Pa Aerodrome, you can follow the trail left to Fairways Café and Bar, an upstairs retreat in surrounds of Hastings Golf Course OR turn right and follow trail past Bridge Pa village, cross again at the school and follow trail to the end before returning.
 Beyond Bridge Pa village you will find Abbey Cellars, with an option for beer, Alpha Domas before finishing at Sileni Estates Winery.
 From here go back the same way, to where you parked the car.
 For a longer version starting at Clive, you will be rewarded with open river sections on the way, a winery loop returning via the short on-road section via Stock Rd and Wilson Road, then through historic ‘Oak Avenue’ – majestic any time of year.

 Note: Cellar doors hours will vary with the season, often closing beginning of the week and some only open in summer.
 We recommend checking websites for opening hours or ring them in advance to book.
 Both Unison and Oak Estate offer accommodation on site.